elasticio/api-docs/source/includes/_users.md

 ### Authorization

-This request is authorized only for a user with ``TenantAdmin`` role.
-Contact support team to get this role.
+This request is authorized for the users with the `tenants.user.create` permission.

 ### Returns